samrere/pytortto/README.md

 Tortto implements reverse mode automatic differentiation and supports dynamic computation graph like pytorch.

-New in the latest version (1.3)
-* Computation graph now uses operations as nodes, instead of using tensors.
-* Supports in-place operations.

 ## Installation
 ```python
 pip install tortto
 ```
+## New in version 1.3
+* Computation graph now uses operations as nodes, instead of using tensors.
+* Supports in-place operations.

 ## Prerequisites
 **numpy** (required): Only use its basic functions.